Helping kids conquer their fears in the Courtroom...one paw at a time.

-Through the eyes of a child… a courtroom can be a scary place.
+Through the eyes of a child.

 On a clear, pretty day in Central Florida, a child walks into the courthouse with a Companions for Courage dog by her side.
 The child has been through some tough times; through no fault of her own.
 Someone she trusted hurt her in a very bad way.
 Now, today, she must sit in front of strangers in a strange and scary place - and in front of the person who hurt her - and tell these strangers her very painful, private story.